symfony/symfony-docs/frontend/encore/simple-example.rst

 Keep Going!
 -----------

-Go back to the :ref:`Encore Toc List <encore-toc>` to learn more and add new features.
+Go back to the :ref:`List of Encore Articles <encore-toc>` to learn more and add new features.